Uber-OSM/Columbia/README.md

 The edits will be made according to the [Organized Editing Best Practices](https://wiki.openstreetmap.org/wiki/Organized_Editing_Best_Practice).

 # Data sources
-All available data sources in the JOSM tool for New Zealand.
+All available data sources in the JOSM tool for Colombia.

 # Tools
 We will use [JOSM](https://josm.openstreetmap.de/) to make these edits.